Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

 where we defined the vector's norm as $|| \cdot ||^2 = \langle \cdot | \cdot \rangle$, and $ |\cdot_\perp\rangle = |\cdot\rangle - |\psi^{\rm H}\rangle \langle \psi^{\rm H} | \cdot \rangle $ is the projection of a vector $|\cdot\rangle$ onto the subspace orthogonal to the state $|\psi^{\rm H}\rangle$.

-In pseudo-Hermitian systems, one has to introduce the covariant derivative instead, which faithfully accounts for the change of a state $|\psi^{\rm pH}(\theta)\rangle$ in a curved Hilbert space, according to \eqref{Gamma}.
+In pseudo-Hermitian systems, one has to introduce the covariant derivative instead, which faithfully accounts for the change of a state $|\psi^{\rm pH}(\theta)\rangle$ in a deformed Hilbert space.
 In other words, if one naively applies the SQFI to pure states of pseudo-Hermitian systems, it would ignore the underlying geometric contribution to the QFI.
 To account for the geometry, one must generalize a SQFI to CQFI, defined as

 where the $\eta$-norm is given by $||\cdot \|_\eta^2 = \langle \cdot | \eta | \cdot \rangle$, and the perpendicular component is again projected as $|\cdot_\perp\rangle = (I - P_\psi) |\cdot\rangle$, with the properly redefined projector $P_\psi = |\psi^{\rm pH}\rangle_\eta \langle \psi^{\rm pH}|$.